TrangNguyen-Chloe/Boston_Housing_prices/README.md

 # Boston_Housing_prices
-CS_Weekly_project: Predicting Boston Housing prices This is a weekly project at Coder School, Machine Learning course.
+CS_Weekly_project: Predicting Boston Housing prices
 In this project, I got to evaluate the performance and predictive power of my model on data collected from homes in suburbs of Boston, Massachusetts.

 ## Dataset